mirror/dd-wrt/src/router/frr/doc/developer/frr-release-procedure.rst

    This is very important otherwise the announcement will be unreadable on the website.

-   To get the number of commiters and commits, here is a couple of handy commands:
+   To get the number of committers and commits, here is a couple of handy commands:

    .. code-block:: console

       # The number of commits
       % git log --oneline --no-merges frr-10.4.0...frr-10.3.0 | wc -l

-      # The number of commiters
+      # The number of committers
       % git shortlog --summary --no-merges frr-10.4.0...frr-10.3.0 | wc -l

    Make sure to add a link to the GitHub releases page at the top.